The Female (1959 film)

-The Female (La femme et le pantin, Femmina), released in the United Kingdom as A Woman Like Satan, is a 1959 French-Italian drama film directed by Julien Duvivier.
-It is the fourth film adaptation of the novel La Femme et le pantin by Pierre Louÿs.
+The Female (La femme et le pantin, Femmina), released in the United Kingdom and the Philippines as A Woman Like Satan, is a 1959 drama film directed by Julien Duvivier.
+It is the fourth film adaptation of the 1898 novel The Woman and the Puppet by Pierre Louÿs.
+The film stars Brigitte Bardot and António Vilar, with Darío Moreno.

-Plot
+Premise

 Mateo Diaz is a wealthy gentleman who loves and respects his wife but no longer finds her attractive because she is paralysed.
 He pursues Eva Marchand but she does not respond to his advances.